staudenmeir/eloquent-param-limit-fix/README.md

 ## Introduction

-This Eloquent fix allows eager loading beyond the parameter limits of SQLite (999) and SQL Server (2,100).
+This Laravel Eloquent fix allows eager loading beyond the parameter limits of SQLite (999) and SQL Server (2,100).
 Tested with Laravel 5.4+.

 ## Installation